 Q4.
-As far as you know, does everyone have about the same likelihood of catching MRCK; or are some people at much greater likelihood of catching MRCX?
-Bose sample: footo (m1005); Q5.
-Who is at greater field-lood of catching MRCX?
-Bose: those who sold same people have a greater likelihood of calching MRCX (n = 540).
+As far as you know, does everyone have about the same likelihood of catching MPOX, or are some people at much greater likelihood of catching MPOX?
+Base sample: Total (n=1005).
+Q5.
+Who is at greater likelihood of catching MPOX?
+Base: Those who said some people have a greater likelihood of catching MPOX (n = 540)